yohasebe/wp2txt/README.md

 - Creates output files of specified size
 - Allows specifying ext elements (page titles, section headers, paragraphs, list items) to be extracted
 - Allows extracting category information of the article
-- Allows extracting summary text of the article
+- Allows extracting opening paragraphs of the article

 ## Installation